brennanbrown/stars/index.md

 - [abhinavs/cookie](https://github.com/abhinavs/cookie) - Landing website + Blog using Jekyll & Tailwind CSS
 - [AnonymousPlanet/thgtoa](https://github.com/AnonymousPlanet/thgtoa) - The Hitchhiker’s Guide to Online Anonymity
 - [18F/accessibility](https://github.com/18F/accessibility) - A repo to organize the guidelines and best practices for accessibility at 18f.
+- [cfjedimaster/eleventy-blog-guide](https://github.com/cfjedimaster/eleventy-blog-guide) - The repository for my guide on building a blog with Eleventy
 - [dumaurier/pwa_jekyll](https://github.com/dumaurier/pwa_jekyll) - Jekyll + PWA + IndieWeb.
 A starter for publishing your own content.
 Support for WebMentions, Service Workers and Netlify CMS is built in.
 - [ritijjain/pudhina-fresh](https://github.com/ritijjain/pudhina-fresh) - A minimal yet feature-rich Jekyll theme made for personal websites and blogs.
 - [cfjedimaster/the-jamstack-book](https://github.com/cfjedimaster/the-jamstack-book) - Repository for our book, The Jamstack Book.